 Food and drinks in Germany are good, but it’s not known to be cheap.
 Even traditional staples like sausages and pretzels cost a few euro.
 As for beer?
 Expect to pay 5-8 euros on average for a stein.

 Ideally, your accommodation will provide a breakfast option in the price which will help you cut down on this aspect of your budget.
-Assuming that is the case, your daily food and drink costs will probably look something like this.
+If it doesn’t, this is what you can expect to spend.

-Remember, to add more if you plan on having more drinks.
+That works out to $42 per day.
+Remember, to add more if you plan on having drinks.
 It should also be noted that tipping is expected in bars and restaurants in Germany (5-10% of the bill).

 I always recommend having some extra cash set aside for random spending.
 This could be for souvenirs (maybe you really want a wooden cuckoo clock?) or for a nice meal out.
 Maybe you even see last minute tickets to a concert you are interested in or decide to take a train somewhere for a day trip.
 Whatever the reason, I suggest having an extra $200 on hand just in case.